-Unlike the set netters who can only remain in one spot throughout the fishing seaon, the drifters are allowed to transfer from one district to another. with a 48 hour waiting period.
-When the escapement goals are met in a district, the 48 hour waiting period can be waived.

-In 1988, during the high point of the fishing season, 800 dirfters were allowed to fish in the Naknek River district with the blessings of the Department of Fish and Game.
+Prior to each opening, aggressive drifters position themselves at the with a 48 hour waiting period.
+When the escapement goals are met in a district, the 48 hour waiting period can In 1988, during the high point of the fishing season, 800 dirfters were allowed to fish in the Naknek River district with the blessings of the Department of Fish and Game.
 It was unbelieveable to see so many boats fishing in that relatively small area at one time.
-More than 14 million salmon were harvested in the Bristol Bay region in 1988.
+More than 14 million salmon preserve a lifestyle that appeals to families who enjoy doing things of working together and sharing and when it all began.
+Grandfathers, grandmothers, mothers and children were the first residents to set net on the beaches.
+Many continue to fish in the same traditional manner as their great-grandparents did.
+But the living off the land.